ga-wdi-boston/wdi_project_2_specs/image-sharing-spec.md

 - Logged-in users are able to flag offensive image sets for moderation, and after 3 flags they are automatically hidden from the public.
 - Users have the option to get notifications sent to them (with context; i.e. “User X replied to your comment, ‘Blah blah blah’ ”)
 - Users can crop and apply filters to their photos

+## Gotchas

+Image upload must persist to Amazon S3/Cloudfront, and handling the upload process with JavaScript is tricky.
+We have included some code for Rails that can help out greatly with this.
+Don't just blindly use the code however, and make sure that you use `pry` to trace through it completely, and potentially even refactor it.